 If you made a choice to dive on Zanzibar, Mnemba Atoll is obviously a must!
 It is the most famous Conservation area in Zanzibar.
 That is due to its crystal clear water, abundance of fish and colorful wall dives.

 Mnemba is also famous for encounters with Common Dolphins.
 For some reason, Mnemba Dolphins really like our dive boat Kidude.
 They often swim right next to it, and so allowing us to jump in the water to snorkel with them.

-On our way back, we slow down to pass close to the beautiful Mnemba Island, so you can take some great photos.
+On our way back from the dives, we slow down and pass close to the beautiful Mnemba Island, so you can take some great photos.

-Protecting Our Marine Park
+Protecting Mnemba Marine Park

-Help us keep our Marine Park alive!!!
+Help us keep our Mnemba Park alive!

-Take nothing out of the sea, except memories.
+- Take nothing out of the sea, except memories.
 Practice good buoyancy control, that is the key to enjoying a relaxed underwater encounter, while minimizing the risk of contact with corals or rock formations.